Save 20% Today

 Smart Watches & Wearables

-Smart watches and other wearable tech are an excellent complement to a tablet or phone, as they integrate with other mobile apps.
+Smart watches and other wearable tech are excellent alternatives to a phone.
 There are many wearables designed for children that aim to encourage movement and activity.
-Your child can utilize a children’s smartwatch to place calls and send texts on the go, track their daily step counts, and more.
+Your child can utilize a safe children’s smartwatch to place calls and send texts on the go, track their daily step counts, and manage their tasks.

 Tablets and iPads

-Young children may already have an iPad or tablet that they use for streaming, gaming or educational purposes.
-In essence, tablet computers have an operating system very similar to smartphones, with the same mobility but more processing power.
-However, tablets tend to rely on wi-fi connectivity versus data usage, therefore accessibility to the internet and apps is limited.
+In essence, tablet computers have an operating system very similar to smartphones, with the same mobility, but more processing power.
+However, tablets tend to rely on wi-fi connectivity versus data usage, therefore accessibility to the internet and apps is a possibility, opening up the risk of dangerous content.

 Computers